Campylobacter

 Foodborne outbreaks

-In 2023, twelve foodborne outbreaks caused by Campylobacter (LMbKA) were reported to the Epidemiological Reporting System (EMS) in Austria, with 26 people affected, three of whom had to be admitted to hospital.
+In 2024, seven foodborne outbreaks caused by Campylobacter (LMbKA) were reported to the Epidemiological Reporting System (EMS) in Austria, with 16 people affected.
 The number of outbreaks caused by Campylobacter has fallen sharply in recent years.
-A total of 218 outbreaks have been reported to the EMS in the last 10 years, 40 in 2014 and the fewest in 2021.
+A total of 218 outbreaks have been reported to the EMS in the last 10 years, 40 in 2014.

 Food

-In 2023, approx. 450 food samples (official tests according to the sample plan) were tested for Campylobacter, primarily poultry meat and poultry meat preparations (approx. 360 samples), ready-to-eat food (approx. 30 samples) and raw milk (50 samples).
-For the first time, insects (intended for human consumption) were also analysed for Campylobacter, but none of the 11 samples were detected.
+In 2024, approx. 191 food samples (official tests according to the sample plan) were tested for Campylobacter, mainly poultry meat and poultry meat preparations (approx. 144 samples), ready-to-eat food (approx. 25 samples) and raw milk (18 samples).
+In comparison, around 450 food samples were tested for Campylobacter in 2023.

-Campylobacter was detected in 173 samples, 134 of which were in fresh chicken meat (n=185).
-Campylobacter was detected twice in fresh turkey meat (16 samples analysed).
-Depending on the time of year, the positivity rate for fresh chicken meat is therefore approx. 70 %, which corresponds to the proportion in previous years.
+Campylobacter was detected in 73 samples, 46 of which were in fresh chicken meat (n=75).
+Campylobacter was detected 3 times in fresh turkey meat (22 samples analysed).
+Depending on the time of year, the positivity rate for fresh chicken meat is therefore approx. 70 %, which corresponds to the proportion of previous years.
 Campylobacter was not detectable in raw milk and other foods.
-Beef and pork are only rarely analysed because Campylobacter generally does not survive due to the production conditions (different slaughtering process; this meat is matured, the meat surface dries out) and therefore these foods only play a minor role as a source of infection for humans.
+Beef was only rarely tested and pork was not tested at all in 2024.
+The explanation for this is that Campylobacter generally does not survive due to the production conditions (different slaughtering process; this meat is matured, the meat surface dries out) and therefore these foods only play a minor role as a source of infection for humans.

 The process hygiene criterion "Campylobacter" (regulated in Commission Regulation (EU) 2017/1495 (within the framework of Regulation (EU) 2073/2005, microbiological criteria) has been in force in Austria since 1 January 2018.
-A total of 978 samples were taken in Austrian broiler slaughterhouses for the purpose of self-monitoring.
-Of these, Campylobacter ≥1,000 CFU/g was detected in 134 samples.
+A total of 1,032 samples were taken in Austrian broiler slaughterhouses for the purpose of self-monitoring.
+Of these, Campylobacter ≥1,000 CFU/g was detected in 134 samples, 520 samples were positive.

 Animal